n8jadams/smoothr/README.md

 ### `<Smoothr>`

 #### Usage:
 The `<Smoothr>` component just needs to be used up the tree of any `<Link>`s or `<SmoothRoutes>`.
-I just recommend having it at the top level of your Single Page App. `<Smoothr>` props are the top-level configuration for all routing.
+I recommend having it at the top level of your Single Page App. `<Smoothr>` props are the top-level configuration for all routing.

 #### Available props: (* indicates a required prop)
-* `beforeAnimation`* - _(function)_ - This method is the entry point into knowing what's going on with the Smoothr routing.
+* `beforeAnimation` - _(function)_ - This method is the entry point into knowing what's going on with the Smoothr routing.
 It is used in a `Promise` which will resolve before starting the animation to ensure the completion of any asynchonous state changes before animating.
 Use it to change local state in order to conditionally set the upcoming animation.
 Example:

 ```javascript
 beforeAnimation = ({